wp-plugins/powerpress/readme.txt

 * Added option to upload/change HTML5 audio and video play icons.
 Video play icon must be 60 x 60 pixels in size.
 Audio play icon has no size restrictions.
 * Added link to WordPress Settings to PowerPress basic setings, This is to resolve the many complains we receive by new users who cannot find PowerPress settings menu.
 * Fixed bug detected latest versoin of iPad for displaying the HTML5 player.
+* Fixed bug with ID3 tag writing feature not functioning correctly.
+(Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)
 * Romanian translation for v2.0.4+ added by Alexander Ovsov (Thanks Alexander!)
 * Italian translation for v2.0.4+ by Umberto (thanks Umberto!)

-= 2.0.5 =
-* Released on 8/30/2011
-* Fixed bug with ID3 tag writing feature not functioning correctly.
-(Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)

 = 2.0.4 =